Concept Drift and Long-Tailed Distribution in Fine-Grained Visual Categorization: Benchmark and Method: Dataset Overview

-The dataset is further processed to clearly express the issues of Based on this partition ratio, the training sets for concept drift and long-tailed distribution under the 6:4-split setting are given separately.
-For the concept drift problemissue, the training set is divided into two parts, one containing the basic subclasses and, the other containing the instances subclasses of with concept drift.
-Note that, for example, not every subclass has a significant periodic drift with the seasons.
-So the other subclasses in this training set, we only include divide out instances those with significant concept drift.
-For the long long-tail ed distribution issueproblem, all instances samples of the training set can be usedare involved.
+To further justify the phenomena of concept drift in FGVC, we employ maximum mean discrepancy (MMD)\cite{gretton2012kernel} to quantitatively assess the concept drift in CDLT and CDLT-cd datasets.
+The results are shown in Figure\ref{CDLT_cd-MMD}.
+The first and second rows show the results for ResNet-50 and ViT, respectively.
+The first column presents the results when training with data from a single season, while the second column shows the results when training with data from all seasons.
+We compute the MMD values for each subclass between training and test sets, as shown in the red curve.
+The upper 95\% confidence interval bound (evaluated with 100 independent permutations) is shown as the blue line.
+We count the number of subclasses that the MMD value is above the upper 95\% confidence interval, which can be interpreted as having a "significant" distributional change.
+It can be found that concept drift is a universal problem in our dataset, as evidenced by different backbone networks.
+Training on data from a single season significantly impairs the model's ability to comprehensively understand the feature distribution, highlighting the challenges posed by the CDLT-cd dataset.
+For the long long-tailed distribution issue problem, all instances samples of the training set can be usedare involved.
 In addition, we provide the season information of the instances samples are provided in the form of auxiliary information, which can be selectively used by users to improve the algorithm performance of the model according to their own needs.
 All instances are resized to have a max dimension of 1200px.
 The CDLT dataset is available from our project website.